VictorChenCA/StanfordPupper/twitch/README.md

 ## 🎯 What Is This?

-Your Twitch chat can now control Pupper by typing commands like `!pupper dance` or `!pupper follow that person`.
+Your Twitch chat can now control Pupper by typing commands like `!dance` or `!follow that person`.
 Instead of chaotic individual commands, viewers **vote together** - the most popular command executes when the robot is ready.

 ### Key Features